schoon3r/schoon3r.github.io/index.md

 ---

 <h3 align="center">
-  I've listed (and continually listing) all the machines and that I've rooted in this github page with POC of how I did it in the hopes that it would help someone who is starting in the game.
-I know I needed these kind of write-ups during the start of my journey and here is to giving back the same opportunity afforded to me. <br> While my write up is not very graphic, I've detailed the commands I've used to ensure that you can recreate my steps towards the same output.
+  I've listed (and continually listing) all the machines and that I've rooted in this Github page with POC of how I did it in the hopes that it would help someone who is starting in the game.
+I know I needed these kinds of write-ups during the start of my journey and here is my way of giving back the same opportunity afforded to me. <br><br> While my write up is not very graphic, I've detailed the commands and steps I've used to ensure that you can recreate my steps towards the same output.
 </h3>

 <br />